avi-2-avi/enron-corp-challenge/profiling/README.md

 ## 1st Phase - Initial Profiling: After Backend Development

-The initial indexer consisted in uploading a batch of emails scanned from the different directories to the Zincsearch database running on a Docker container.
-This task was done using Go Routines to parallely upload the batches, to speed up the process.
+The initial indexing process involved uploading a batch of emails scanned from various directories into the ZincSearch database running on a Docker container.
+This task was performed using Go routines to parallelize the batch uploads, aiming to speed up the process.

-These are some common specifications that were chosen as an initial assumption:
+These are some common specifications that were chosen as initial assumptions:

-- 10 workers nodes were used in order to pararely do the file processing.
-This number of nodes was chosen from looking at other examples which used Go Routines on the internet.
+- 10 worker nodes were used to process files in parallel.
+This number of nodes was chosen based on examples found online that utilized Go routines.

+- Channels were employed to synchronize the data for the batches to be sent.
+This was useful as different routines were in use.
+Channels were also used to manage the file paths obtained from directory scanning and to close the WaitGroup, signaling when the program was finished.

-- Batches of 1,000 messages where sent, to not overload the service.
-This was done using the [create multi](https://zincsearch-docs.zinc.dev/api/document/multi/) request since it is more efficient than uploading one by one document and it can accept multiple lines of documents in one request, in contrast to the bulk request.
+- Batches of 1,000 messages were sent to avoid overloading the service.
+This was done using the [create multi](https://zincsearch-docs.zinc.dev/api/document/multi/) request, as it is more efficient than uploading documents one by one and can accept multiple lines of documents in a single request, unlike the bulk request.

-- If the process failed to upload, a waiting time of 2 seconds for another try was stablished.
+- If the process failed to upload, a wait time of 2 seconds before another retry was established to try to upload the batch again.

-The time taken in this original process was not recorded.
-However, the profiling graph was obtained.
-It can be found as a PDF in the [initial directory](../profiling/initial/).
+The time taken for this initial process was not recorded.
+However, a profiling graph was obtained and can be found as a PDF in the [initial directory](../profiling/initial/).

 ## 2nd Phase - Mid Profiling: After Integration with Frontend

-Since the integration with the frontend, some things were corrected in the indexer:
+Following the integration with the frontend, several improvements were made to the indexer:

-- Packages were used to organize better the functions used in the indexer.
+- Packages were utilized to better organize the functions used in the indexer.

-- Sorting was not implemented for `content`, `from` and `to` attributes in the emails index.
-This is because the index was not created in advance with the right sorting configurations.
-To do this, the index creation was added as part of the indexer, before the worker nodes are initialized.
+- Sorting was not implemented for the `content`, `from`, and `to` attributes in the email index because the index was not pre-configured with the correct sorting settings.
+To address this, index creation was added as part of the indexer before initializing the worker nodes.

-- **Most importantly:** The time taken for the execution of the program was not recorded!
-This is relevant to benchmark the future optimizations.
+- **Most importantly:** The time taken to execute the program was not recorded during the initial phase.
+Recording this is crucial for benchmarking future optimizations.

-With the current configuration and the changes performed, the execution time was recorded:
+With the current configuration and the changes made, the execution time was recorded as follows:

 <div align="center">